electrocoder/IOThook/send-data.rst

 In the example, random numbers between 0-100 were generated and the device was sent to the device with "# 650 - iot_examples" on iothook.

-You can find this example and others at `IoT Examples Github <https://github.com/meseiot/iot-examples/blob/master/http/arduino/esp8266/arduino_esp8266_post_send_data.ino>`_.
+You can find this example and others at `IoT Examples ESP8266 Post Send Github <https://github.com/meseiot/iot-examples/blob/master/http/arduino/esp8266/arduino_esp8266_post_send_data.ino>`_.

 .. code-block:: c